ota-meshi/stylelint4b/packages/vue-stylelint-editor/README.md

 This package provides [Vue.js] component of a code editor for [stylelint] playgrounds.

-This idea and implementation is based on [eslint4b].
+This idea and implementation is based on [eslint4b] and [vue-eslint-editor].

 ## Installation